Jinan University Lebanon

-Jinan University (Lebanon) (جـامعة الجنان) is a private nonprofit institution of higher education with campuses located in the cities of Tripoli and Saïda in Lebanon.
+Jinan University Lebanon (جـامعة الجنان) is a private nonprofit institution of higher education with campuses located in the cities of Tripoli and Saïda in Lebanon, West Asia.

 History

 Jinan University is one of several educational institutions working under the umbrella of the Jinan Association, which operates primary schools, high schools, schools for people with special needs, and technical institutes active since year 1964.
 Jinan University was established in year 1988 and received its official authorization from the Lebanese Ministry of Higher Education in year 1991.
 In 1999, Jinan University was officially licensed by the Lebanese Ministry of Higher Education.
 In addition, Jinan University has published a number of scientific articles, as in the case of partnership with the University of Damascus and the International Private University for Science and Technology, such as oncology research and research by gifted students.

 Faculties

 Jinan University has the following operating faculties and institutes: